harrijin/slippi-set-stats/README.md

 ## Build Instructions
 1. Install node 10.15.3
 2. Install pkg using `npm i pkg -g`
+3. Install Jimp using `npm i jimp -g`
-3. Run `npm build` from the root of the repo
+4. Run `npm run build` from the root of the repo